SumoLogic/sumologic-documentation/docs/api/collector-management/collector-api-methods-examples.md

    </td>
    <td>0 (collects all data)
    </td>
-   <td>Only collect data from files with a modified date more recent than this timestamp, specified as milliseconds since epoch
+   <td>Only collect data from files with a modified date more recent than this timestamp, specified as milliseconds since epoch.
    </td>
    <td>Modifiable
    </td>